LottoLogicAI

 Diagram showing a historical timeline with a highlighted recent window used for windowed frequency

-Windowed frequency: select the last N draws (your window), then count appearances within that slice.
+Windowed frequency: select the last N draws, then count appearances inside that slice.

-Bar chart showing counts for numbers within a recent window of draws
+Bar chart showing counts for lottery numbers within a recent window of draws

 Counts are computed only inside the selected window.
 This summarizes recent history, not future outcomes.

-• A hot label only summarizes recent history inside a window.
+• A hot label summarizes recent history inside a selected window.

 • Short windows naturally produce uneven counts, even in random sequences.

-• A cold label means fewer appearances in the chosen window.
+• A cold label means fewer appearances in the selected window.

 • Past absence does not create a future obligation.

-• Cold is not a signal of an upcoming appearance—just a historical snapshot.
+• Cold is not a signal of an upcoming appearance.
+It is a historical snapshot.

-Comparison showing that rankings can change when the window size changes
+Comparison showing that lottery number rankings change when the window size changes

 Changing the window changes the snapshot: a number can look common in the last 30 draws and typical over the last 200.

-LottoLogicAI uses Hot/Cold as a windowed context lens to help you read how recent history compares to broader history, within your chosen scope.
+LottoLogicAI uses hot and cold as a windowed context lens to describe how recent history compares to broader history within a selected scope.

-• Which numbers appeared most/least within the chosen recent window
+• Which numbers appeared most or least within the chosen recent window

 • How the snapshot shifts when you change window size

-• Whether a set contains numbers that were common/rare in the recent window (descriptive only)
+• Whether a set contains numbers that were common or rare in the recent window, as a descriptive historical summary only

 Note: these summaries are not recommendations and do not imply future outcomes.